 In the work that we do with commercial businesses here at Urban Thier & Federer, we regularly work with clients who seek to buy a business in Florida.
 Obviously buying a business in Florida, as in any other state, is not like buying a new or used car.
-Business
+Business purchasing is a complex multi-step affair that will require the services of a lawyer, and we are available to help you in the process.

 So how do you buy a business in Florida?
 The first step in buying a business is finding a business that you want to buy.
 This can be done through a business broker or your own personal network.
+Next you will want to negotiate the terms of the purchase with the owner and conduct due diligence on the business you are interested in buying.
+Then you must prepare the business purchase agreement and finally close the sale.

 That answer is, of course, very simplified.
 Whatever legal expert you hire for your business purchase will help in facilitating the entire process.
 But, in order to keep you aware of what is happening in each of these steps, this article will provide a brief outline of what these steps include.